Pia-Fierro/quiz-code-pia/README.md

 WHEN I built the application following the animation example THEN click the start button
-THEN a timer starts and I am presented with a question WHEN I answer a question
+THEN a timer starts and I am presented with a question WHEN I answer the question
 THEN I am presented with another question
 WHEN I answer a question incorrectly
 THEN time is subtracted from the clock